-Nirbhaya convicts playing with judiciary: Centre to Delhi High Court
+Delhi HC reserves order on Centre's plea challenging stay on execution of Nirbhaya convicts

+New Delhi, Feb 02: The Delhi High Court on Sunday reserved judgement on the Centre and Tihar Jail's plea challenging the stay on the execution of the four convicts in the December 16 gang rape case.

-New Delhi, Feb 02: Centre on Sunday told the Delhi High Court at a special hearing that there is deliberate, calculated and well thought of design by 2012 Delhi gang rape and murder case convicts to "frustrate mandate of law" by getting their execution delayed.
+Centre on Sunday told the Delhi High Court at a special hearing that there is deliberate, calculated and well thought of design by 2012 Delhi gang rape and murder case convicts to "frustrate mandate of law" by getting their execution delayed.

 "The four convicts by filing their respective review petition or curative petition or mercy petitions, one after the other and that too at such a belated stage, that is after the issuance of the death warrants, are in fact being permitted to play with the majesty of law leading to unnecessarily prolonging the execution and thereby taking the judicial process for a ride," the plea had said.